eduk8s-tests/lab-tkg-aws-installer/workshop/content/extensions-and-services/03-order-of-installation.md

 Once these steps have been completed, then additional workload clusters can be created for deploying applications.
 Assuming that at least Contour will be added to each of these workload clusters, the steps required for each workload cluster is as follows:

 * Create the workload cluster for deploying applications.
-* Install in the shared services cluster the TMC extension manager, Carvel Kapp controller and Kubernetes ``cert-manager``.
+* Install in the workload cluster the TMC extension manager, Carvel Kapp controller and Kubernetes ``cert-manager``.
-* Install in the shared services cluster the Contour ingress controller.
+* Install in the workload cluster the Contour ingress controller.

 If Contour is not being installed to a workload cluster, the TMC extension manager, Carvel Kapp controller and Kubernetes ``cert-manager`` must still be installed if deploying any other TKG extension.